sablier-labs/v2-core/README.md

 ## License

-The primary license for Sablier V2 Core is the Business Source License 1.1 (`BUSL-1.1`), see [`LICENSE.md`](./LICENSE.md).
+The primary license for Sablier Lockup is the Business Source License 1.1 (`BUSL-1.1`), see [`LICENSE.md`](./LICENSE.md).
 However, there are exceptions:

 - All files in `src/interfaces/` and `src/types` are licensed under `GPL-3.0-or-later`, see